More than 'just' a lawyer

 So I don't wear my wig and gown any more!

 I was 'Called to the Bar of England and Wales' in 1990 (Lincoln's Inn, London).
-The only legal area I deal with is Employment - it is largely the same across Britain.
-So, I appear in the Employment Tribunal and Employment Appeal Tribunal in Scotland, England and Wales.
+The only legal area I deal with is Employment Law - it is largely the same across Britain.
+So, I can continue to appear in the Employment Tribunal and Employment Appeal Tribunal in Scotland, England and Wales.
 I do not deal with other legal matters or appear in other courts - but I might be able to refer you to someone who does.

-As with all practising lawyers, I do carry professional indemnity insurance and apply the following high standards of professional ethics, as set out in the Bar Council’s Code of Conduct:
+Just like those who are 'practising' lawyers, I do carry professional indemnity insurance and apply the following high standards of professional ethics, as set out in the Bar Council’s Code of Conduct:

-• To avoid a professional conflict of interests
+To avoid a professional conflict of interests

-• Not to mislead any Court or Tribunal
+Not to mislead any Court or Tribunal

-• Not to bring the Bar into disrepute
+Not to bring the Bar into disrepute

-• To act in good faith
+To act in good faith

 Should you have any queries, please do not hesitate to contact me and we can decide how I can best help you.